 Halo 5: Guardians

-The fifth instalment of Master Chief’s adventures adds an all-new game style to the proceedings in the form of co-operative play during the campaign mode.
+The fifth instalment of Master Chief’s adventures adds a fresh game style to the proceedings in the form of co-operative play during the campaign mode.
 You are always accompanied by three other characters for each mission, whether that’s with Master Chief’s team or a new team of Spartans led by Jameson Locke.
 And don’t worry if you can’t find three friends to play along with, Halo 5 does a very good job with artificial intelligence to give your companions life.
 There’s also the excellent new multiplayer mode to provide plenty of fun: Warzone.
 It can lead to some seriously bonkers battles.

 The Witcher 3: Wild Hunt

 Not just one of the best games on the Xbox One, The Witcher 3 can lay claim as being one of the best of all time.
 It is an extraordinary feat in game design, where it seems that every action undertaken in the massive third-person RPG has an effect on the game world.
 Save a merchant from some bandits in a random encounter, for example, you might meet him again many hours later in a city, where he gives you a massive discount on items he has for sale.
 The world itself also seems alive and vibrant while the game is also capable of testing your skills so you don’t just blitz through it.
-Superb.

 Grand Theft Auto V

 It took a while to get GTA V onto the current generation consoles but nobody can complain considering how much extra the improved game offers over the original version.
 For a start, Rockstar added a whole new first-person mode, which enables the player to experience the game from a different perspective, even if completed before.
 Plus, the graphics were given a tasty overhaul to make San Andreas look more spectacular than ever.
 And let’s face it, GTA V was always one of the best games available anyway.